RETS, or the Real Estate Transaction Standard, was launched in 1999 by the National Association of Realtors and other partners.

 3. It’s Older Technology

 The Real Estate Transaction Standard, as it was designed in the first place, included several trade-offs.
-Since it was based on XML, the framework required real estate website owners to download entire databases of listings to their servers before running updates periodically to verify that the information within the listings is still accurate.
+Since it was based on XML, the framework required real estate website owners to download entire databases of listings to their servers before running updates periodically to verify that the information within the listings was still accurate.
 MLS listings databases usually contain hundreds of GB of property information, descriptions, pictures, and videos.

 4. RESO Keeps RETS Legacy